Expression problem

-The expression problem is a challenging problem in programming languages that concerns the extensibility and modularity of statically typed data abstractions.
+The expression problem is a problem in programming languages that concerns the extensibility and modularity of statically typed data abstractions.
 The goal is to define a data abstraction that is extensible both in its representations and its behaviors, where one can add new representations and new behaviors to the data abstraction, without recompiling existing code, and while retaining static type safety (e.g., no casts).
-It exposed deficiencies in programming paradigms and programming languages, and it is still not definitively solved, although there are many proposed solutions.
+The statement of the problem exposes deficiencies in programming paradigms and programming languages.
+Philip Wadler, one of the co-authors of Haskell, has originated the term.

 History

 Philip Wadler formulated the challenge and named it "The Expression Problem" in response to a discussion with Rice University's Programming Languages Team (PLT).

 He also cited three sources that defined the context for his challenge:

 The problem was first observed by John Reynolds in 1975.
 Reynolds discussed two forms of Data Abstraction: User-defined Types, which are now known as Abstract Data Types (ADTs) (not to be confused with Algebraic Data Types), and Procedural Data Structures, which are now understood as a primitive form of Objects with only one method.
 He argued that they are complementary, in that User-defined Types could be extended with new behaviors, and Procedural Data Structures could be extended with new representations.
 He also discussed related work going back to 1967.
-However, Reynold's conclusions based on this early analysis turned out to be completely wrong: he wrote that adding a second method to an object "is more a tour de force than a specimen of clear programming," which completely missed the Object-Oriented paradigm and its great success.
-He also believed the two forms of data abstraction "are inherently distinct and complementary."